Royal Ploughing Ceremony: Date

 In Thailand, the exact date and times for the yearly event are set annually by Brahman priests.
 Discontinued by the 1920s, this practice was revived beginning in 1960.

+If the rain does not fall after the Royal Ploughing Ceremony, various other rainmaking rites have been observed in Cambodia, Thailand, and Myanmar such as the Hae Nang Maew cat procession to pray for rain in case of drought.

 Rituals

 In the ceremony, two sacred oxen are hitched to a wooden plough and they plough a furrow in some ceremonial ground, while rice seed is sown by court Brahmins.
 After the ploughing, the oxen are offered plates of food, including rice, corn, green beans, sesame, fresh-cut grass, water and rice whisky.

 Depending on what the oxen eat, court astrologers and Brahmins make a prediction on whether the coming growing season will be bountiful or not.
 The ceremony is rooted in Brahman belief, and is held to ensure a good harvest.
 In the case of the Burmese royal ploughing ceremony, it may also have Buddhist associations.
 In traditional accounts of the Buddha's life, Prince Siddhartha, as an infant, performed his first miracle during a royal ploughing ceremony, by meditating underneath a rose apple tree (ဇမ္ဗုသပြေ), thus exemplifying his precocious nature.